aloishockenschlohe/dpm86_power_supply/README.md

 1. The power supply has to be set to "simple protocol".
 Please check the manual.
 2. Check the variable 'tty' and choose the right ttyUSB-device.
 3. Be sure that there is no potential difference between the power supply and the controlling device (correctly spoken: betwen the power supply and the USB-RS485 adapter).
 Otherwise the signal transmission is damn error-prone, which becomes noticeable e.g. by strange characters in the transmission (or no transmission at all).
 Connect both to the same ground.
-4. The kernel module "ch341" included in the mainstream kernel is rather buggy.
-After a while a error message shows up ("serial.serialutil.SerialException: [Errno 12] could not open port /dev/ttyUSB0: [Errno 12] Cannot allocate memory: '/dev/ttyUS0'") and the serial port isn't reachable anymore.
-At the moment an alernative kernel module is being tested (see https://github.com/WCHSoftGroup/ch341ser_linux).
-Press your thumbs!
+4. As seen with Raspberry 4: After a while a error message shows up ("serial.serialutil.SerialException: [Errno 12] could not open port /dev/ttyUSB0: [Errno 12] Cannot allocate memory: '/dev/ttyUSB0'") and the serial port isn't reachable anymore.
+Avoid RPi 4.
+Use RPi 3 instead.
 5. This script comes along with no warranty at all.
 You have been warned.
 6. Have fun.